yastn/yastn/docs/source/mps/algebra.rst

 the tensors getting updated will not be in canonical form after the update.
 It is necessary to restore their canonical form in course of sweeping.

-.. autofunction:: yast.tn.mps.MpsMpo.orthogonalize_site
+.. autofunction:: yastn.tn.mps.MpsMpo.orthogonalize_site

 The canonisation by `singular value decomposition` (SVD) allows to truncate virtual dimension/spaces with the lowest weight (lowest singular values).

-.. autofunction:: yast.tn.mps.MpsMpo.truncate_
+.. autofunction:: yastn.tn.mps.MpsMpo.truncate_

 See examples: :ref:`examples/mps/mps:Canonical form by SVD`.